MarkusBordihn/BOs-Adaptive-Performance-Tweaks/README.md

 ### 👁️‍🗨️Items Usage

 `/aptweaks items` shows an overview about the number of currently loaded items.

 `/aptweaks items optimize` runs manual Items Optimization, normally not needed.

 ### 👁️‍🗨️Entity Usage

-`/aptweaks entity overview` shows an overview about the number of currently loaded entities (excluding monster and items).
+`/aptweaks entity overview` shows an overview about the number of currently loaded entities.

 `/aptweaks entity registry` shows all know entities from the registry.

 ### 👁️‍🗨️Monster Usage